TongCHEN779/TongCHEN779.github.io/_pages/about.md

 # Research Interests

-## 1. Efficient machine learning with provable guarantee and robustness.
+## 1. Efficient machine learning with provable guarantee and robustness

 Opposite to the big trend in deep learning, we are trying to investigate how to compress/condense ML model/data both in theory and in practice.
 In theory, we are investigating how to propose compression method with provable performance guarantee, or how to verify the performance of a compressed model/data with provable guarantee.
 We are also drawing the community's attention from test accuracy to other metrics, e.g., compression should not only aim for generalization, but also robustness, privacy, fairness, etc.